Deloitte in North Macedonia

-Lidija Nanuš is a Director of Deloitte in Macedonia.
+Lidija Nanuš is a Director of Deloitte in North Macedonia.
 She obtained her academic education at the Faculty of Economics, University St. Cyril and Methodius, Skopje and graduate studies at Northern Illinois University in USA, major in the field of accountancy and auditing under Fulbright fellowship program.
 She also attended CPA review course at Northern Illinois University, USA for attaining a certification for CPA in US.
 She is a Certified Auditor in the Republic of Macedonia.

 Lidija Nanuš has more than 20 years of experience in the field of auditing, financial consulting and training professionals from the Ministry of Finance for International Financial Reporting Standards and International Auditing Standards through USAID accounting and audit reform projects.